Omnikon-Org/schema-cast/README.md

 ## Migrations

-Schema Cast includes a powerful migration engine that does not require you to write manual SQL.
+Schema Cast's migration engine is under active development, targeted for **Q4 2026** (see [Roadmap](#roadmap)).
+Once shipped, it's designed to work like this, without requiring you to write manual SQL:

 1. Schema Cast saves a snapshot of your schema graph.
 2. When you modify your JSON schemas, `schema-cast migrate` diffs the new schemas against the snapshot.
 3. It generates an explicit SQL migration plan (e.g., `ALTER TABLE users ADD COLUMN age INT`).

+Today, Schema Cast can already generate PostgreSQL DDL directly from a schema; the diff-based migration planner on top of that is what's still in progress.

 ---

 ## Why this design?

 Inventing a new schema language requires reinventing formatters, validators, and editor integrations.

 By building natively on **JSON Schema**, Schema Cast gives you:
 - **Zero Learning Curve:** If you know JSON Schema, you know Schema Cast.